-The owner would be able to receive city services, including specifically, sanitary sewer connection, water system connection, and storm water services, as well as the full range of administrative and municipal services provided upon annexation to the City.
-The property is within 300 feet of a city sanitary sewer system and by Oregon Revised Statute, it must be connected to the city sewer service if new development is proposed.
+The owner would be able to receive city services, specifically, sanitary sewer, and water connections as well as the full range of administrative and municipal services provided upon annexation to the City.
+The property is within 300 feet of a city sanitary sewer system and by Oregon Revised Statute, it must be connected to the city sewer service and annexed.